dottedmag/dottedmag.net/src/blog/principle-codenames.md

 format and may metamorphose completely.

-You can guess what happens in this case: public-facing identifiers will be changed quickly, but internal ones will lag: the ones that are easy to change will be changed eventually, the ones that are hard will get stuck.
+You can guess what happens in this case: public-facing identifiers will be changed quickly, but internal ones will linger: the ones that are easy to change will be changed eventually, the ones that are hard will get stuck.

 Now imagine the public name changing several times over the lifetime of the